 Root was born from a deep love for community and a belief in the power of food to tell stories, connect us to place and to each other, and build a bridge to the past.
-That love has driven all of my work across many fields: as a chef, writer, professor, museum curator, and as an artist.

 When I realized how many other people wanted to experience food in the ways I do, I founded Root to help share what I learn and offer new ways to think about what and how we eat.

 However, no food story exists in a vacuum, just as each food item is inherently connected to its story and the world around it.
 Food is inherently communal, and eating is inherently a community act, whether we’re relying on the farmers who grow our food, the drivers who transport it, or friends and family who cook and eat with us.
+Root was established in order to help connect these people and build community.

 These food stories of the past have an impact on what we eat today, but we are also continuing to tell those stories, writing and reshaping the narratives.
 By knowing where our stories started, perhaps we can more intentionally consider where they’re going.